Back to Insects & Pests

 Spider mites have a short life cycle that can be completed in one to two weeks under favorable conditions.
 Approximately five eggs may be laid daily by a mature female.
 Eggs hatch within a couple of days and the newly emerged nymphs feed almost continuously.

 Management.
 Spider mite control can be difficult.
-Heavily infested plants should be disposed of whenever possible since they serve as a source of new infestations.
+Heavily infested plants should be disposed of whenever possible since they can serve as a source of new infestations.
 Fundamentally important is providing optimal growing conditions as spider mite problems can be aggravated by a poor environment.

 The most effective controls include washing and increasing humidity around the plant.
 Small plants can be repeatedly washed with a jet of water from a shower or kitchen sprayer.
 This forces off the mites and eggs.
 If done over the course of several weeks, mite populations should be reduced to low levels.

-Twospotted spider mite is difficult to control with pesticides.
+The Twospotted spider mite is difficult to control with pesticides.
 Horticultural oils are probably the most effective spray.
 Bifenthrin, found in many houseplant insecticide preparations, can also be effective for spider mite control.
 Insecticidal soaps are marginally effective.

 In large indoor plantings, using predator mites may be considered.
 Several species of predator mites are available and can be used successfully to manage mites on greenhouse grown tomatoes, cucumbers, and some ornamental plants.